-5.4.2 Pupils with medical conditions or special educational needs and disabilities
+5.4.2 Pupils with medical conditions or special educational needs and disabilities disabilities.

-Some pupils face greater barriers to attendance than their peers.
-These can include pupils who suffer from long term medical conditions or who have special educational needs and disabilities.
 Their right to an education is the same as any other pupil and therefore the attendance ambition for these pupils should be the same as they are for any other pupil.